mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 **3.5** If you'd like to access this cluster via `kubectl` on the cse server, you'll need to add the `kubernetes_master_ips` (will only be available after the cluster provision is complete) and `kubernetes_master_host` values into the `/etc/hosts` file of the cse server so the hostname will resolve correctly.

+**Note**: If there is an existing entry for `dev1-cluster` in the `/etc/hosts` file, delete or change it to reflect the IP address you obtained from step 3.4

 ~~~
 $ sudo vi /etc/hosts